Batemans Bay: Media

 The local newspaper for Batemans Bay and the Eurobodalla region is The Bay Post; published by Fairfax Media.

 The Beagle Weekly is an independent online newspaper covering the Eurobodalla shire from South Durras to Tilba Tilba.
 Established in November 2016 it provides a full news service.

 Daily newspapers such as The Canberra Times, the Illawarra Mercury from Wollongong, the Sydney Morning Herald, the Daily Telegraph, The Australian, The Age, Herald Sun and the Australian Financial Review are available in Batemans Bay.
 Some local newspapers from other NSW South Coast towns such as Bega, Nowra, Ulladulla, Moruya, Merimbula and Narooma are also available.

+Sport

+The Batemans Bay Tigers compete in the Group 16 Rugby League competition.
+The club, which was founded in 1897, is the second-oldest known rugby league club in Australia, behind Rockhampton's Fitzroy-Gracemere Sharks (founded in 1886), and in fact pre-dates the sport's arrival in Australia, as the club initially played rugby union before switching to league.
+From 1978 until 2013, the club played in the Group 7 Rugby League competition, in which they won 5 titles (1979, 1986, 1988, 1992, 2002).
+In Group 16 competitions, the club has won 4 titles (1940, 1948, 1953, 1967), for a total of nine senior premierships.

+The Batemans Bay Seahawks Australian rules football club (founded 1984) compete in AFL Canberra's Community Divisions.